01 of 04

 Tapered joints allow you to fill in the "valley" created by the tapers with drywall tape and drywall compound, thus creating a smooth, seam-free joint.

 Butt joints will always produce a ridge.
-However, with careful application of compound and sanding, butt joints can be made to disappear.Continue to 2 of 4 below.
+With careful application of compound and sanding, butt joints can be made to disappear.Continue to 2 of 4 below.

 02 of 04